 - The Centers for Disease Control and Prevention, West Nile Virus page

-- The Connecticut State Department of Environmental Protection’s Mosquito Control page
+- The State of Connecticut Mosquito Control Program

 Symptoms generally occur 5 to 15 days after being bitten by an infected mosquito.
 Most infections are mild and symptoms include slight fever, headache, rash or swollen nodes.
 More severe symptoms include rapid onset of severe headache, high fever, stiff neck, disorientation, muscle weakness, and coma.

 - Limit outdoor activities from dusk to dawn when mosquitoes are most active.

 - If you are outdoors, wear long sleeved shirts, long pants, and use mosquito repellent.

 - Apply repellents only to exposed skin and/or clothing.
 Do not use under clothing.